 This exhibition was opened on the 8th September 2022 by Dr. Katrina Lantos Swett, daughter of the late U.S. Congressman Mr Tom Lantos (1928-2008) of Hungarian origin, saved in Budapest during the Holocaust, H.E.
 Yacov Hadas-Handelsman, Ambassador of the State of Israel to Hungary, H.E.
 Jean-François Paroz, Ambassador of Switzerland to Hungary, and Mr András Zima, Director of the Holocaust Memorial Centre of Budapest (HDKE).

-“We are proud to present this important episode of our collective Hungarian, Swiss, American and Israeli memory”, says Xavier Cornut, President of the Carl Lutz Society.
+“We are proud to present this important episode of our collective Hungarian, Swiss, American and Israeli memory”, says the Carl Lutz Society.
 “Our exhibition is held just a few hundred meters from where the story took place, in the middle of this ‘Sanctuary in the Storm’ between Szabadság Square and Pozsonyi Street.
 It embodies a tribute to the decisive contribution of individuals against barbarism.”

 The exhibition was created after extensive historical research using more than 500 original pictures provided by families from Hungary, Romania, Israel, Switzerland and the United States.
 It is enriched by unpublished testimonies.

 “This story is so important to me”, says Agnes Hirschi, stepdaughter of Vice Consul Lutz and Honorary President of the Carl Lutz Society.
 “It is moving to share this heritage here in Budapest, where I grew up and met my stepfather for the first time.”